From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Background and Related Work

-\paragraph{Deep Learning Approach} The state-of-the-art, Deep Spatio-Temporal Graph Neural Network (STGNN) approach has demonstrated strength in handling GPS data.
+The state-of-the-art, Deep Spatio-Temporal Graph Neural Network (STGNN) approach has demonstrated strength in handling GPS data.
 For instance, \citet{harit2024monitoring} showed that using only raw GPS data, an STGNN improved stress classification by 3\%, increasing the accuracy and F1 score from the 58\% and 55\% achieved by traditional GCN methods.
-However, such deep learning approaches present challenges, including a lack of model transparency and, more importantly, significant privacy concerns due to their reliance on precise location coordinates.
+However, such deep learning approaches present challenges, including a lack of model transparency and, more importantly, significant privacy concerns due to their reliance on precise location coordinates that make it unsuitable for deployment.

+Recent advancements have attempted to leverage Large Language Models to extract semantic behavioral insights directly from passive sensing data.
+For instance, Zhang et al. \cite{zhang2026narrativesense} recently proposed NarrativeSense, which utilizes the AWARE Narrator tool \cite{zhang2024aware} to predict affective states.
+While this approach successfully captures rich semantic context, it relies heavily on transmitting sensitive raw location coordinates to third-party commercial services (e.g., the Google Maps API) for reverse-geocoding.
+Furthermore, by utilizing unprotected location identities and raw timestamps as features, this methodology exposes users to severe re-identification vulnerabilities.
+As we quantitatively demonstrate in our GeoLife ablation study (Section \ref{ablation_study}), exposing raw location types allows an adversary to achieve near-perfect re-identification accuracy (over 96\%).
+This highlights a critical flaw in current semantic mapping tools: achieving contextual utility by sacrificing architectural privacy.